Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

 We drew $1{,}000$ posterior samples for each example in the test set (comprising $\approx 0.1\%$ of the reference table as for the benchmark dataset).
 Kernel density estimates of the NLP are biased for bounded parameters because probability mass can ``leak'' out of the support \citep{Scott2015MultivariateDensityEstimation}.
-We used a reflection-based bias correction technique to estimate the NLP \citep{Boneva1971DensityEstimationReflection}, \ie{} each approximate posterior sample $\tilde\theta$ in \cref{eq:nlp-kde} is reflected at the boundaries such that both tails of the kernel contribute to the density estimate.
-The results are shown in panel~(b) of \cref{fig:evaluation} and \cref{tbl:methods} in \integratedAppendicesSwitch{the appendix}{online Appendix~C}.
-Nonlinear regression and MDN-compressed ABC not only performed comparably, but the two methods also learned very similar summaries: After standardising and aligning the summaries using a Procrustes transformation \citep{Schoenemann1966Procrustes}, they had a pointwise MSE of $M^2 = 0.20$ ($p$-value $<10^{-3}$ under a permutation test).
+We used a reflection-based bias correction technique to estimate the NLP \citep{Boneva1971DensityEstimationReflection}, \ie{} each approximate posterior sample $\tilde\theta$ is reflected at the boundaries such that both tails of the kernel contribute to the density estimate.
+The results are shown in panel~(b) of \cref{fig:evaluation} and \cref{tbl:methods} in the appendix.
+Nonlinear regression and MDN-compressed ABC not only performed comparably, but the two methods also learned very similar summaries: After standardizing and aligning the summaries using a Procrustes transformation \citep{Schoenemann1966Procrustes}, they had a pointwise MSE of $M^2 = 0.20$ ($p$-value $<10^{-3}$ under a permutation test).
 MDN samples performed slightly, but not statistically significantly, better in terms of EPE and RMISE.
-The minimum CPE method performed worst in terms of NLP because it targets highly concentrated posteriors, but they may not be concentrated near the true parameter value.
+The minimum CPE method performed worst in terms of NLP because it targets highly concentrated posteriors, although not necessarily near the true value.
 We did not implement the two-stage method of \citep{Nunes2010} due to its computational cost and similarity with posterior mean estimation approaches \citep{Fearnhead2012,Jiang2017}.
 Similarly, we omitted approximate sufficiency \citep{Joyce2008} because it is sensitive to the number of histogram bins chosen for density estimation and is not suitable for multidimensional parameter spaces due to the curse of dimensionality.